CarloRamponi/bindiff-ghidra-importer/README.md

     ![bindiff](./img/bindiff.png)

-    > _NOTE_: You could also select only the ones you want to import, but the script also provide some basic filtering (minimu similarity and confidence).
+    > _NOTE_: You could also select only the ones you want to import, but the script also provide some basic filtering (minimum similarity and confidence).
     > Feel also free to edit the script and add more complex filtering, by editing the `filterFn` function

 - Paste the selection in a file, should look something like this: